histrio/tux-care-doc/docs/extended-lifecycle-support-for-languages/README.md

 ## Extended Lifecycle Support for PHP

 Extended Lifecycle Support (ELS) for PHP from TuxCare provides security fixes for PHP versions that have reached their end-of-life.
-This allows you to continue running your Linux server vulnerability-free.
+This allows to continue running Linux server vulnerability-free.

-If you want support for other versions of distributions, simply add the other packages to the support covered by your SLA.
-If you have any questions please read our [FAQ’s section](https://tuxcare.com/faq/).
-For suggestions, please contact [sales@tuxcare.com](mailto:sales@cloudlinux.com).

 ### Supported OS